Skip to main content

 • “A throwback to flash games on your web browser, a game about feeding a black hole sucks you into a compelling loop of growing massive through simple yet exciting visuals against the backdrop of atmospheric music.”

-• “Great in details, I like how the upgrades subtly alter the atmosphere in terms of musicality, colors, and gameplay.”
+• “Great in details, I like how the upgrades subtly alter the atmosphere through the musicality, the colors, and the gameplay.”

 • emotional